nmayhall-vt/ActiveSpaceSolvers.jl/README.md

 ## Description of workflow

 ### Ansatz
-A `Ansatz` abstract type contains all the metadata that defines a wavefunction approximation.
+An `Ansatz` abstract type contains all the metadata that defines a wavefunction approximation.
 For example, if we create a `FCIAnsatz` subtype, then this contains the metadata needed to diagonalize the Hamiltonian in the FCI basis.
 Diagonalization of H in a RASCI determinant basis would then require a different subtype, one that specified orbital spaces and such.
-Since a `Ansatz` essentially defines a Slater determinant basis, the combination of a `Ansatz`, and an `InCoreInts` object can fully define the action of the operator (defined by the integrals) on a trial state (defined by the Ansatz).
+Since an `Ansatz` essentially defines a Slater determinant basis, the combination of an `Ansatz`, and an `InCoreInts` object can fully define the action of the operator (defined by the integrals) on a trial state (defined by the Ansatz).
 This is simply a `LinearMap`, provided by the LinearMaps packages.